Barnicoat Range Road

 From Marsden Valley

-Lookout Road or Henry Road provide the easiest access to the top of the range from Richmond, though there are multiple tracks you can take.
-Lodestone Road, Hill Street (at Jimmy Lee Creek) and Marlborough Crescent (Easby Park) and Lodestone Road are common starting points.
+Lookout Road or Henry Road provide the easiest access to the top of the range from Richmond, though there are multiple tracks you can take, including Cavers Track and Silvan Forest Access Road.
+Lodestone Road, Hill Street (at Jimmy Lee Creek) and Marlborough Crescent (Easby Park) and Lodestone Road are good starting points.
 If you aim for the fire lookout you will reach Barnicoat Road.

 Beginning at Marsden Valley